 You might be a little bit faster with a holographic or can shoot better at 300+ yards magnified.

-But you have to make the decision if that’s worth it.
+But you have to decide if that’s worth it.

-Let us know what you think…are holographics worth the price of admission?
+Are holographics worth the price of admission?
+Let us know in the comments below.
 Looking for something magnified or the best irons…check out Best AR-15 Optics & Scopes.